imaman/bigband/packages/cli/README.md

 npx bigband ship eu-west-2/prod
 ```

 First-time deployments usually take on the order of 60-90s to complete (as all necessary AWS resources need to be created via `cloudformation`).
-Subsequent deployments should be much faster thanks to bigband's fast-shipping (further details)[shipping].
+Subsequent deployments should be much faster thanks to bigband's fast-shipping [further details](shipping).

 Here is a full transcript of the `ship` command: